-On the Big Island, Bruce and Lanai mention the King Kamehameha and the Sheraton Keahou.
-Lanai mentions the New Naniloa in Hilo, newly renovated and rebranded, with artwork by Kim Taylor Reece.
-Bruce talks about the difference between the Fairmont and Four Seasons.
+On the Big Island, Bruce and Lanai touch upon options like the King Kamehameha and the Sheraton Keahou.
+Lanai highlights the newly renovated and rebranded New Naniloa in Hilo, which features stunning artwork by Kim Taylor Reece.
+Bruce distinguishes between the Fairmont and Four Seasons on the Big Island.